geo-c/OCT-Core-Docs/Installation/Readme.md

 2. [Install docker-compose](https://docs.docker.com/compose/install/) on your local machine

-3. Download the docker image from this repository (OCT-Core folder), the yml file, and use docker-compose up to start your instance.
+3. Download the docker image from this repository (Postgis and OCT-Core folders), the yml file, and use docker-compose up to start your instance.